-In order to enhance consumer confidence in our products, during 2001, we initiated and completed independent clinical testing of each of our products.
+No regulatory agency specifically requires that a marketer of dietary supplements perform clinical testing.
+However, the claims that are made with respect to our products' performance are subject to review by various state and local authorities, including, but not limited to, the Federal Trade Commission.
+As a result, in 2001, we initiated a practice of performing independent clinical trials of our principal products.
+These trials are meant to substantiate that our products work as described in our advertising, labeling, or other consumer-directed communications.
 These double blind placebo trials were conducted by Marshall-Blum LLC, an independent research company with twenty years of experience in product testing.
 Marshall-Blum follows strict clinical guidelines to assist with product compliance with applicable regulations and scientific standards.